lukehutch/gribbit-rox/README.md

 what the random bits strewn around next to it are this is the readme for RoX, an XML-RPC library for Java.

-Currently RoX is hosted by SourceForge and can be found online at
+Currently RoX is hosted by SourceForge and can be found online at:

   http://rox-xmlrpc.sourceforge.net/